vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/Debugging/Debugger.md

 ### ![VS](/Images/jetbrains_rider.svg) JetBrains Rider
 Rider has detailed information about debugging Unity applications [here](https://www.jetbrains.com/help/rider/Debugging_Unity_Applications.html) and [here](https://www.jetbrains.com/help/rider/Using_Breakpoints.html).
-As of Rider 2020.2 rider also has [Pausepoints](https://blog.jetbrains.com/dotnet/2020/06/11/introducing-unity-pausepoints-for-rider/), the ability to pause (`Debug.Break()`) Unity at the end of a frame once a Pausepoint is hit.
+Rider also has [pausepoints](https://blog.jetbrains.com/dotnet/2020/06/11/introducing-unity-pausepoints-for-rider/), the ability to pause ([`Debug.Break`](https://docs.unity3d.com/ScriptReference/Debug.Break.html)) Unity at the end of a frame once a pausepoint is hit.

 ## Debugging builds
 Builds require **Development Build** and **Script Debugging** to be enabled in the build settings (**File | Build Settings**) to debug script code.
 When attaching the debugger attach to the built Player and not the Unity Editor.